i Brazil's economic history

 X FOREIGN INVESTMENT AND CROSS-BORDER ISSUES

-Foreign enterprises may do business in Brazil without having to establish Brazilian companies or joint ventures with Brazilian contractors and designers.
+Foreign enterprises may do business in Brazil without having to establish either Brazilian companies or joint ventures with Brazilian contractors and designers.
 Also, Brazilian law does not require local partners to control a joint venture.
-In fact, general policy is to admit foreign capital and treat it in the same way as local capital, and except in clear, defined areas (such as mining, coastal navigation and alike), 100 per cent foreign ownership of local companies and joint ventures is normally permitted.
+In fact, general policy is to admit foreign capital and treat it in the same way as local capital, and except in clearly, defined areas (such as mining, coastal navigation and alike), 100 per cent foreign ownership of local companies and joint ventures is normally permitted.

-The most common form of business organisations in Brazil are limited companies and joint-stock companies.
+The most common forms of business organisations in Brazil are limited companies and joint-stock companies.
 Limited companies have a much simpler structure than joint-stock companies, and are more often adopted for closely held companies; they are also more cost-effective for simpler structures and their organisation is cheaper than that of joint-stock companies.
 Establishment of joint ventures is common in Brazil.
 A major motivation for establishing joint ventures is to pair specific know-how and technical cooperation between domestic and foreign firms to compete in segments of the government procurement market or in other markets subject to government regulation, such as telecommunications and energy.
 Usually, the foreign company partners supply technology and financial support to Brazilian companies leading in the local market.

 There are no rules governing the incorporation of joint ventures, and they may be in the form of a limited or joint-stock company by way of a formal contract.
 The joint venture agreement is intended to establish a close relationship between the participants to attain common business goals, whether or not this implies a capital contribution or the organisation of a new company.
 There are no rules in regard to the participation of each company, which may differ according to the interest in maintaining stock control.